Claus Bech Jørgensen: Bradford City

 At the end of the season he switched clubs for First Division Bradford City.
-He was limited to twenty appearances in 2001–02, though did score a late equalizer against Burnley at Turf Moor on 20 March.
-During the 2002–03 season, although starting the season out of favour and rebuffing interest from both Hull City and Luton Town, he remained at the club and ended up scoring in eight successive league away games.
+He was limited to twenty appearances in 2001–02, though did score a late equaliser against Burnley at Turf Moor on 20 March.
+During the 2002–03 season, although starting the season out of favour and rebuffing interest from both Hull City and Luton Town, he remained at the club.
+He ended up scoring in eight successive league away games.
 This unusual feat almost equalled the record held by Dixie Dean, who scored nine goals in nine successive league games.
-He hit a shot against the post in what would have been the ninth, Bradford lost the game 1–0 to Gillingham on 21 April.
+He hit a shot against the post in what would have been the ninth; Bradford lost the game 1–0 to Gillingham on 21 April.
 His run also picked up nine points for the "Bantams".
 Overall, he struck eleven times in 34 games that season.
 There was talk of an exodus from Valley Parade as the cash-strapped club struggled to offer new deals to its players.

 Coventry City

 Rejecting a new contract, the player became available on a free transfer in the summer as he was out contract, he drew attention from Norwich City and Burnley, before signing for Coventry City in the summer.

 After making just nine appearances in the first half of the 2003–04 season, he joined old club Bournemouth on a one-month loan in January 2004.
 The loan was twice extended as he impressed back at Dean Court.
-He played seventeen games for the "Cherries" before returning to the Highfield Road for an end of season clash with Crystal Palace.
+He played 17 games for the "Cherries" before returning to the Highfield Road for an end of season clash with Crystal Palace.
 In 2004–05 he once again was on the sidelines, partly due to a rib injury he suffered while playing for the Faroe Islands in their World Cup qualification game away to Cyprus.
 Making just twenty appearances, he managed to find the net on three occasions.
 In June 2005, he put pen to paper on a new contract.
 Jørgensen became the first ever player to score at the Ricoh Arena, on 20 August 2005, in a 3–0 win against Queens Park Rangers.
 He played a more respectable 31 games in 2005–06, picking up three goals – and one red card, along the way.